-TAG Oil CEO Toby Pierce delivers the TAG Oil Spring 2017 Investors Presentation at the Oil Capital Conference.
+TAG Oil CEO Toby Pierce delivers the TAG Oil Fall 2017 Investors Presentation at the 121 Oil & Gas Conference.

 TAG Oil is firmly positioned in New Zealand and Australia.
 Regarded by the industry as one of the world’s few politically stable, untapped oil and gas frontiers, TAG is at the forefront of this rich resource opportunity.